-Seven individual consultants have already been engaged to support the project: (i) an operations coordinator (Philippine national, 18 person-months); (ii) a project analyst/energy efficiency specialist (Bangladesh national, 3 person-months); (iii) a senior advisor (international, 15 person-months); (iv) two project analysts (Philippine nationals, 7 person-months and 8 person-months; (v) project analyst/energy audit coordinator (Bangladesh national, 2 person-months; and (v) a project analyst (Nepal national, 2 person-months); and (vi) an energy efficiency specialist/technical editor (international, 2 person-months).
+Eight individual consultants have already been engaged to support the project: (i) an operations coordinator (Philippine national, 18 person-months); (ii) a project analyst/energy efficiency specialist (Bangladesh national, 3 person-months); (iii) a senior advisor (international, 15 person-months); (iv) two project analysts (Philippine nationals, 7 person-months and 8 person-months; (v) project analyst/energy audit coordinator (Bangladesh national, 2 person-months; (v) a project analyst (Nepal national, 2 person-months); and (vi) an energy efficiency specialist/technical editor (international, 2 person-months).

 The recruitment of the two international consulting firms have been completed as planned to: (1) undertake the energy audits and training for local energy auditors in Bangladesh; and (2) prepare the requested capacity building studies and activities in Bangladesh, Bhutan, Nepal, and Sri Lanka.

 |Procurement||All procurement under the TA will be carried out following ADB's Procurement Guidelines (2015, as amended from time to time).
 Lump-sum or output-based contracts will be considered for consulting services under the TA, in line with the action plan for ADB's Midterm Review of Strategy 2020 (actions 2.9.2 and 2.10.2).
 Disbursements under the TA will follow ADB's Technical Assistance Disbursement Handbook (2010, as amended from time to time).
 TA activities will be monitored and reports will be made available through the ADB website.
 Upon TA completion, all equipment procured under the TA will be turned over or disposed of in accordance with ADB's project administration instructions.
 The TA will be implemented over 36 months from December 2016 to November 2019.|